LSSTDESC/imSim/doc/validation/diffraction.rst

 ^^^^^^^^

-Conceptionally, to model diffraction in FFT mode, the image is convoluted with the PSF of the diffraction effect.
-This is implemented by rendering the PSF to a finite square and convolve the square which each object individually.
+Conceptionally, to model diffraction in FFT mode, the image is convolved with the PSF of the diffraction effect.
+This is implemented by convolving the pattern for a single pixel with a subset of the pixels in the image.
 For each object a region of saturated pixels (``brightness >= brightness_threshold``) is identified.
 For performance reasons, the convolution is only applied to this region.